It wasn’t that long ago that I’d get strange looks when I whipped my Keep Cup out of my bag when it was time for a cup of tea on a plane or train.

 When I see someone say no to plastic cutlery and whip out their own portable set it gives me a little lift.
 It’s so lovely to see people showing that they care and with so many great cutlery sets out there these days, they can also look good doing it.

 Apart from looking good and being nice and strong to use, I love the story behind them.
-At Jungle Culture they work with small farms, craftspeople, workshops and ethical factories to produce a great range of plastic alternatives.
+At Jungle Culture they work with small farms, craftspeople, workshops and ethical factories, and visit each farm personally to ensure that their high ethical standards are upheld.

-And their reusable bamboo straws are harvested at a small, family-run farm in rural Vietnam before they’re individually hand crafted.
-The whole process is safe, non-toxic and completely organic, and the straws are then popped into hand sewn natural jute ‘jungle pouches’ that have been coloured with eco friendly vegetable dyes.
+Their organic bamboo cutlery sets are handmade in Vietnam by local artisans at their crafts workshop, and their reusable bamboo straws are harvested at a small, family-run farm in rural Vietnam before they’re individually hand crafted.
+The whole process is safe, non-toxic and completely organic, and they’re then stored in hand sewn natural jute ‘jungle pouches’ that have been coloured with eco friendly vegetable dyes.

 A Collapsible Bowl